-It costs £8.5 million a year - £23,000 a day.
+It costs £9.5 million a year – £26,000 a day.

 We are committed to providing care in whichever way each family needs us and this will differ very much depending on the individual family circumstances.
 We offer each family 12 nights a year for short breaks at our children’s hospices as well as care at home and in the community.
 In addition to the allocated 12 nights, families will be able to request to go on a short notice booking list, which will not count against this allocation but are offered as a bonus.
 We also have a priority list for contact at short notice for children or families going through a particularly difficult time.
-If there is an emergency or a child requires end of life care, this does not take away from the families ongoing support.
+If there is an emergency or a child requires end-of-life care, this does not take away from the family’s ongoing support.

-We employ an in-house Consultant in Paediatric Palliative Care who we share with the Royal Marsden and who works at Christopher’s two days a week.
+We have more than 100 staff in our care team, made up of paediatric nurses, nursery nurses, care assistants, therapists, social workers, counsellors and activities and education co-ordinators.
+We have 12 GPs from different local practices, who provide round-the-clock, on-call cover.
+We employ an in-house consultant in paediatric palliative care who we share with the Royal Marsden and who works at Christopher’s two days a week.
 We also work closely with the ‘Symptom Control Team’ at Great Ormond Street Hospital and a paediatric palliative consultant who attends Shooting Star House every week.

 The referral process can take a minimum of two weeks.
 Once accepted, care can be arranged quickly.
 In an emergency, a child or young person could be referred in a matter of hours.

+If a child lives closer to another hospice we would encourage them to apply to the one nearest their home for convenience.
 However, the family have the right to decide and we would always be fully supportive of their decision.
 All children’s hospice services work together and if a child who usually uses another hospice is coming to our area, they may contact us to see if we can help with their stay.